 Drum Whole-House Humidifier

-Drum humidifiers are the most popular kind as they’re the most economical.
-They typically cost between $150–$250 plus installation, according to national averages compiled by HomeAdvisor.
-They humidify your house through a padded rotated wheel, which moves up and disperses water.
+Drum humidifiers are the most often installed type as they’re the most reasonably priced.
+They usually cost between $150–$250 plus installation, according to national averages from HomeAdvisor.
+They humidify your home by using a padded rotated wheel, which raises and disperses water.

 Flow-Through Whole-House Humidifier